Cooking Chat

 Instructions

-1. Make the marinade: Combine all the marinade ingredients, from the bottle of wine through the fennel powder, in a large bowl.
+1. Make the marinade: Combine all the marinade ingredients, from the wine through the fennel powder, in a large bowl.
 Place the beef in a large sealable plastic bag, then pour the marinade into the bag (having a helper is handy here).
 Gently shake the beef around a bit to get it well-coated, then squeeze the air out of the bag and seal it tightly.
 Store the beef in the refrigerator for at least 6 hours or overnight.

-2. Reconstitute the dried porcini mushrooms 30 minutes prior to starting to cook the stew.
+2. Prepare porcini: Reconstitute the dried porcini mushrooms 30 minutes prior to starting to cook the stew.
 Heat the water in a pan.
 When it starts to boil, remove from stove and pour over the dried porcini in a bowl that can withstand the hot water.
 Let the porcini soak in the water for at least 30 minutes.

-10. Carefully move the stew back on the stovetop after the 4 hours.
+11. Finish on stove top: Carefully move the stew back to the stovetop after the 3 hours.
 Bring to a steady simmer, and add the garlic powder, chopped porcini mushrooms, salt and pepper to taste.
 Simmer partially covered for 30 minutes reduce and thicken the stew.
 At the end of this cooking time, stir in the parsley, olives and lemon zest.
-The last two items give a nice freshness to it.
-Alternatively, a bit of these last 3 items can be served on top of each person’s bowl of stew, for a nice presentation.
-We like to serve the stew over mashed potatoes, or you can serve with noodles or directly in a bowl.
-Enjoy with a glass of Nebbiolo or other Italian red wine!

 Did you make this recipe?